HL7/US-Core/source/pages/_includes/missing-status.md

 The following example is based upon the following scenario:

 Patient 1137192 uses an App to request all his encounters from the provider.
-The provider system requires status and rejects they request returning a `404` and an OperationOutcome specifying that a status parameter is required for this search.
+The provider system requires status and rejects the request returning a `404` and an OperationOutcome specifying that a status parameter is required for this search.

 **Request:**